 In addition to the above criteria, the GIIN takes into account the existing membership composition of the Investors' Council when assessing prospective members.
 The GIIN strives to balance diversity in institution type and investment focus to enrich both the range of perspectives in the Investors' Council programming and the resulting learning with the ability to strengthen focus and depth in certain areas to help advance thought leadership and drive concrete actions among members.

-For additional information or to apply to join the Investors' Council, please contact Giselle Leung, Investors' Council Manager.
+For additional information or to apply to join the Investors' Council, please contact Giselle Leung, Senior Manager of Strategic Engagement.

 Email Giselle >